Affiliate Disclosure: We earn a commission if you purchase through one of our links at no additional cost to you.

 There’s nothing wrong with Jessica’s skin.
 It’s just that the combination of using flash and the detail from the Nikon D800 seems to highlight any differences and imperfections.
 We all have them.
 Little blotches, red spots, etc. Things you wouldn’t notice in person suddenly smack you in the face when you examine a photo.

-Instead of going for Perfect Portrait, I decided to use Perfect Effects on this image.
+Instead of going for Perfect Portrait, I used Perfect Effects on this image.
 That’s because I can use the Basic Brushes effects to resolve those three issues I mentioned.

 - Brush in Brightness